skytap/Powershell_Module_for_Skytap/README.md

 # Powershell_Module
 A powershell module to simplify Skytap API usage

+Installation -

-Installation - copy these files to powershell module directory:
+   Copy these files to powershell module directory:

 	skytap.psd1
 	Skytap.psm1
-	user_token

-	(substitute your \User directory )
+	(substitute your \User directory for $home)

 	$home\Documents\WindowsPowerShell\Modules\<Module Folder>\<Module Files>

 	example directory: C:\Users\Skytap\Documents\WindowsPowerShell\Modules\Skytap

+    Copy this file to your current directory and edit:

+	user_token

+	Replace the values in that file with the ones you can find in the Skytap GUI under My Profile.

 powershell download from Git: